tokenika/tokenika.github.io/content/Content2.md

 #### What is DPOS?

 In the heart of every blockchain there needs to be a consensus mechanism which allows multiple entities to establish one version of truth.
-[Delegated Proof of Stake](https://www.mycryptopedia.com/delegated-proof-stake-dpos-explained/) (DPOS) is arguably the fastest, most efficient, most decentralized, and most flexible consensus model available.

-In order to resolve consensus issues in a maximally fair & efficient way, DPOS leverages the power of stakeholder approval voting.
-Furthermore, it's designed to protect all participants against unwanted regulatory interference.
+There are various ways to achieve that and [Delegated Proof of Stake](https://www.mycryptopedia.com/delegated-proof-stake-dpos-explained/) (DPOS) is one of them - it uses stakeholder approval voting for resolving consensus issues.
+In DPOS block producers are elected by token holders, each voting according to their stake, and each able to revoke their vote any time they want.

 #### Why we focus on DPOS?

 We believe DPOS is the best trade-off one could make in a decentralized environment.
-It's not without its own deficiencies (e.g. voters' apathy), yet it has been proven to work in real-life situations and remained both resilient and extremely efficient, both in terms of processing power but also in terms of decentralized governance.
+It's arguably the fastest, most efficient, most decentralized, and most flexible consensus model available.
+It's not without deficiencies (e.g. voters' apathy), yet it has been proven to work in real-life situations and remained both resilient and extremely efficient, both in terms of processing power but also in terms of decentralized governance.
+Furthermore, it's designed to protect all participants against unwanted regulatory interference.

 #### Which blockchain systems use DPOS?

 As of now, DPOS is probably the most quickly adopted consensus mechanism in the blockchain industry.
 It was first introduced in [BitShares](https://bitshares.org/) back in 2014 and [Steem](https://steem.io/) in 2016.
 Since then several other projects have borrowed Dan Larimer's invention, including [Lisk](https://lisk.io/), [Cardano](https://www.cardanohub.org) & [Ark](https://ark.io/).
+Needless to say, DPOS is going to be a crucial part of EOS.

 # Why EOS?